 - Get maps, information (including how to be wise in bear country) at the Parks Canada Visitor Centre (224 Banff Avenue).

-At both spots enquire about activities such as guided birdwatching trips, and movies about wildlife/mountain culture (sometimes free).
+At both spots enquire about activities such as guided birdwatching trips and movies about wildlife/mountain culture (sometimes free).

 Now you’re primed for adventure – what to do?

-2-Cave and Basin National Historic Site
+2- Explore Cave and Basin National Historic Site

-Ten thousand years ago, people were using the Bow Valley’s thermal springs – and you can too.
+10 thousand years ago, people were using the Bow Valley’s thermal springs – and you can too.

 Indeed, the discovery of the cave and hot springs here in 1883 created the impetus to found Banff National Park.

 Then walk about the site including its wetland boardwalk trails, visit the cave, learn about the rare species of snail living here.
-Learn about the Canadian Mountain Hot Springs.

 You can hike 1.1km from Spray River Loop parking lot behind the Banff Springs Hotel to the Banff Upper Hot Springs and enjoy the benefits of its mineral baths.